apache/flink/docs/streaming_guide.md

 ### Window operators

-Flink streaming provides very flexible windowing semantics to create arbitrary windows (also referred to as discretizations or slices) of the data streams and apply reduce, map or aggregation transformations on the windows acquired.
+Flink streaming provides very flexible data-driven windowing semantics to create arbitrary windows (also referred to as discretizations or slices) of the data streams and apply reduce, map or aggregation transformations on the windows acquired.
 Windowing can be used for instance to create rolling aggregations of the most recent N elements, where N could be defined by Time, Count or any arbitrary user defined measure.

-The user can control the size (eviction) of the windows and the frequency of reduction or aggregation calls (trigger) on them in an intuitive API (some examples):
+The user can control the size (eviction) of the windows and the frequency of transformation or aggregation calls (trigger) on them in an intuitive API.
+We will describe the exact semantics of these operators in the [policy based windowing](#policy-based-windowing) section.

+Some examples:

  * `dataStream.window(eviction).every(trigger).reduceWindow(…)`
  * `dataStream.window(…).every(…).mapWindow(…).flatten()`
  * `dataStream.window(…).every(…).groupBy(…).aggregate(…).getDiscretizedStream()`

 The core abstraction of the Windowing semantics is the `WindowedDataStream` and the `StreamWindow`.
-The `WindowedDataStream` is created when we call the `window(…)` method of the DataStream and represents the windowed discretisation of the underlying stream.
+The `WindowedDataStream` is created when we first call the `window(…)` method of the DataStream and represents the windowed discretisation of the underlying stream.
 The user can think about it simply as a `DataStream<StreamWindow<T>>` where additional API functions are supplied to provide efficient transformations of individual windows.

+Please note at this point that the `.every(…)` call belongs together with the preceding `.window(…)` call and does not define a new transformation in itself.

-The result of a window transformation is again a `WindowedDataStream` which can also be used to further transform the resulting windows.
+The result of a window transformation is again a `WindowedDataStream` which can also be used to further apply other windowed computations.
 In this sense, window transformations define mapping from stream windows to stream windows.

 The user has different ways of using the a result of a window operation:

  * `windowedDataStream.flatten()` - streams the results element wise and returns a `DataStream<T>` where T is the type of the underlying windowed stream
- * `windowedDataStream.getDiscretizedStream()` - returns a `DataStream<StreamWindow<T>>` for applying some advanced logic on the stream windows itself
+ * `windowedDataStream.getDiscretizedStream()` - returns a `DataStream<StreamWindow<T>>` for applying some advanced logic on the stream windows itself, be careful here as at this point we need to materialise the full windows
  * Calling any window transformation further transforms the windows, while preserving the windowing logic

 The next example would create windows that hold elements of the last 5 seconds, and the user defined transformation would be executed on the windows every second (sliding the window by 1 second):